TheSpiderInc/openbook-swap/README.md

 ## Usage
 ### First Step
-First step is to define which markets you want to include.
-To do so, you need to add a *market.constant* file in your project who is and array of *SwapMarket*.
+The first step is to define which markets you want to include.
+To do so, you need to add a `market.constant.ts` file in your project, which is an array of `SwapMarket` objects.
 > SwapMarket
 ```typescript
 interface SwapMarket {